-Buttonsage is a woody, evergreen shrub that produces dense clusters of small, fragrant, whitish to lavender flowers.
+Buttonsage (Lantana involucrata) is a woody, evergreen shrub that produces dense clusters of small, fragrant, whitish to lavender flowers.
 Leaves are oppositely arranged, ovate to elliptical in shape, with toothed margins and a rough upper surface.
 They are aromatic when crushed.
 Its fruit is a small, purplish-black drupe.

 Buttonsage occurs naturally along coastal strands, dunes, hammocks, and pinelands in coastal counties from Pinellas (on the west) and Brevard (on the east) south to Monroe and into the Keys.